CMD-at-ZIB/ZIBMolPy/README.md

 1. Go into the tests/ directory, which is located either in <br />
 `/usr/share/zibmolpy/tests`
 or <br />
-`~/usr/share/zibmolpy/tests`, or different, if you installed ZIBMolPy using prefix.
+`~/usr/share/zibmolpy/tests`, or according to your own prefix.

 2. Choose one of the tests cases.
 The pentane_quick test takes the least amount of time to run.

-3. Depending on your gromacs version run either <br />
+3. Depending on your Gromacs version run either <br />
 `zgf_test test-desc-seq-gromacs-4.0.7.xml` <br />
 or <br />
 `zgf_test test-desc-seq-gromacs-4.5.5.xml`

-4. You can take a look at the results by starting zgf_browser.
+4. You can take a look at the results by using zgf_browser.

-If the tests fail due to differences in numerical values, you may be using a different Gromacs version.
+If tests fail due to differences in numerical values, you may be using a different version of Gromacs.

 Documentation
 -------------